Institute-Web-Science-and-Technologies/SparqlUpdater/README.md

 # SparqlUpdater
-An implementation of dependency-guide semantics and other semantics for SPARQL update.
+An implementation of dependency-guided semantics and other semantics for SPARQL update.

 ##  Installation directive: ##